OpenEvalProject/evals/manuscripts/elife-87523/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03rmrcq20 Department of Cellular and Physiological Sciences, Life Sciences Institute, The University of British Columbia Vancouver Canada
+1. Department of Cellular and Physiological Sciences, Life Sciences Institute, The University of British Columbia Vancouver Canada ([ROR:03rmrcq20](https://ror.org/03rmrcq20))
-2. https://ror.org/03rmrcq20 Department of Chemistry, The University of British Columbia Vancouver Canada
+2. Department of Chemistry, The University of British Columbia Vancouver Canada ([ROR:03rmrcq20](https://ror.org/03rmrcq20))
-3. https://ror.org/02y72wh86 Department of Biology, Queen’s University Kingston Canada
+3. Department of Biology, Queen’s University Kingston Canada ([ROR:02y72wh86](https://ror.org/02y72wh86))

 † Corresponding author

 ## Abstract

 Drosophila is a powerful model to study how lipids affect spermatogenesis.
 Yet, the contribution of neutral lipids, a major lipid group which resides in organelles called lipid droplets (LD), to sperm development is largely unknown.
 Emerging evidence suggests LD are present in the testis and that loss of neutral lipid- and LD-associated genes causes subfertility; however, key regulators of testis neutral lipids and LD remain unclear.
 Here, we show LD are present in early-stage somatic and germline cells within the Drosophila testis.
-We identified a role for triglyceride lipase brummer ( bmm ) in regulating testis LD, and found that whole-body loss of bmm leads to defects in sperm development.
+We identified a role for triglyceride lipase brummer (bmm) in regulating testis LD, and found that whole-body loss of bmm leads to defects in sperm development.
 Importantly, these represent cell-autonomous roles for bmm in regulating testis LD and spermatogenesis.
-Because lipidomic analysis of bmm mutants revealed excess triglyceride accumulation, and spermatogenic defects in bmm mutants were rescued by genetically blocking triglyceride synthesis, our data suggest that bmm -mediated regulation of triglyceride influences sperm development.
+Because lipidomic analysis of bmm mutants revealed excess triglyceride accumulation, and spermatogenic defects in bmm mutants were rescued by genetically blocking triglyceride synthesis, our data suggest that bmm-mediated regulation of triglyceride influences sperm development.
 This identifies triglyceride as an important neutral lipid that contributes to Drosophila sperm development, and reveals a key role for bmm in regulating testis triglyceride levels during spermatogenesis.

 ## Introduction